gromacs/gromacs/docs/dev-manual/contribute.rst

 This is occasionally necessary, and there is :ref:`policy for such occasions <deprecation-policy>`.
-.. only:: html

-    For users, there are also lists of :ref:`anticipated changes <anticipated-changes>` and :ref:`deprecated
+For users, there are also lists of anticipated changes, including deprecated functionality, in the "Major release" :ref:`notes <release-notes>`.
-    functionality <deprecated-functionality>`.